How To Open a Restaurant

 As you develop your restaurant business plan, you'll need to put together a detailed outline of your intended concept or restaurant idea.
 This is also known as your restaurant vision.
 Which brings us to step number two...

 2. Create a Restaurant Business Plan

-A detailed, well-constructed business plan is the roadmap for opening your specific restaurant.
-Your business plan will outline your entire vision for your new venture, explaining in detail how the new business will take shape and operate once the doors are open.
+Without a detailed, well-constructed business plan, you won’t be able to bring your dream eatery to life.
+Your business plan is a blueprint that outlines your entire vision for your new venture.
+It explains in detail how the new business will take shape and operate once the doors are open.

 Here are some of the key elements of an effective restaurant business plan:

 Company overview, including your business model

 Industry analysis (target market, location analysis, competitive analysis)

 Business model and service model (are you a quick service restaurant? fine dining? fast food? dining room sit down?
 Decide that here.)

 Operations plan (staffing, customer service policies and procedures, restaurant point of sale, payroll)